AndyDentFree/animashing/OnboardingWiggles/README.md

 ## Playing the Demo

+**Important** the demo sizing only works on an iPhone Plus8 simulator.
+The bottom tab on the expanded background image is sized for that 5.5" phone (this **is** just a quick demo)

 - The demo starts with a mock screen with the Composer button below being live.
 - Pressing Composer shows a mock expanded _document_ screen
 - Pressing the Help button for the top-right help will trigger a modal overlay of the help screen